Linqiaoqiao2/nlp-ss25-project-team-Superwoman/homework-week-3/README.md

 - A basic **test script** and a structured project layout were added
 - This `README.md` explains how everything works and how to use it

-While last week¡¯s work helped us understand the basics of embeddings and vector search, this week¡¯s version is more practical and modular¡ªsomething we can reuse or build on in future projects.
+While last week's work helped us understand the basics of embeddings and vector search, this week's version is more practical and modular-something we can reuse or build on in future projects.

 ## How Vector Search Works